Draft Discharge of Firearms By-law

 This By-Law contains many flaws and is targeted to the wrong purpose.
 It is too restrictive and generic in nature.
 This By-Law should be focused more towards the destruction of property or the endangerment of people.
 What exactly is the problem that the Town is trying to resolve.
 Is there some hidden agenda?

-kzytaruk over 3 years ago
+kzytaruk about 4 years ago

 This is a exercise to stifle the enjoyment of law abiding and legal gun and rifle owners who enjoy the sport of hunting, target practising, and sighting in the guns and rifles.